-The Homerus Swallowtail, also known as Homer’s Swallowtail or the Giant Jamaican Swallowtail, is the largest species of butterfly in the western hemisphere, and also one of the most endangered.
+The Homerus Swallowtail, also known as the Homerus Swallowtail or Giant Jamaican Swallowtail, is the largest butterfly in the western hemisphere, and also one of the most endangered.
 Confined to two separate mountainous areas in Jamaica, Papilio homerus has been driven to its inaccessible hideouts by a combination of habitat loss from expanding agriculture and mining, and over-collecting.
-Protection in national law and on Appendix 1 of CITES has not been enough to secure the future of this magnificent species.
+Protection in national law and on Appendix 1 of CITES has not been enough to secure the future of this magnificent butterfly.

-Now, with the provision of a grant from the Swallowtail and Birdwing Butterfly Trust, Dr Eric Garraway of the University of West Indies, together with two enthusiastic students, will spend their summer months carrying out some vital research.
-They have been licensed by the Jamaican government to collect living specimens from each of the two populations, extract paper-punch size discs from the hind wings for DNA analysis, and release them harmlessly back to the wild.
+Now, with the provision of a grant raised by the Swallowtail and Birdwing Butterfly Trust, Dr Eric Garraway of the University of West Indies, together with a group of enthusiastic students and a volunteer cameraman, John Parnell, will spend their summer months carrying out some vital research.
+They have been licensed by the Jamaican government to collect living specimens from each of the two populations, take small samples from the hind wings for DNA analysis, and release them unharmed back to the wild.